Derpy-Leggies/OnlyLegs/README.md

 ## Running

-You first need to install `python poetry`, its best to follow their getting started guide you can find on the official website.
+You first need to install `python poetry`, it's best to follow their getting started guide you can find on the official website.

 Next we need to install the required packages for the gallery to function correctly, make sure you're in the directory of the project when you run this command:

     poetry install

-By default, the app runs on **port 5000**, **4 workers** on `gunicorn` ready for you to use it.
+By default, the app runs on port 5000, 4 workers on `gunicorn` ready for you to use it.
 You can find more information on this using the `-h` flag.
 But to run the gallery, use this command.

     poetry run python3 run.py